This Dairy-Free Easter Egg Bread is our family’s traditional recipe and my favorite Easter dish. Try this easy and quick recipe!

 To make this recipe you will need:

-- soy milk, other kinds of milk will also work, but we have the best results with soy milk when baking
+- Soy Milk: Provides liquid for the dough.
+Soy milk adds a creamy texture and also helps in activating the yeast.
+Other kinds of milk will also work, but we have the best results with soy milk when baking.

-- vanilla sugar, this is just sugar mixed with vanilla, you can also swap for 1 tsp vanilla extract or paste
+- Vanilla Sugar: Enhances the flavor of the bread with a hint of vanilla.
+It adds a subtle aromatic note to the dough.
+This is just sugar mixed with vanilla, you can also swap for 1 tsp vanilla extract or paste.

-- yeast, we use dry yeast as it is convenient to keep, but fresh yeast works just as well.
+- Yeast: Serves as the leavening agent, allowing the bread to rise.
+The yeast ferments the sugars, producing carbon dioxide that creates a light and airy texture.
+We use dry yeast as it is convenient to keep, but fresh yeast works just as well.
 Choose the one you like best.

 How to make Dairy-Free Easter Egg Bread

 - make sure your ingredients are room-temperature (eggs especially), and your soy milk is lukewarm.
-Remove them from the fridge 2 hours before starting.
+Remove them from the fridge 2 hours before starting and bring them to room temperature.
+Cold ingredients will keep the dough from rising and lengthen the rising process.

 - Your room must be warm with no drafts or the dough will not rise well.
 If your dough is not rising, place it in the oven under the light and set the temperature to 30°C / 86°F.